Portrayals of Sri Lankan Tamils in Indian cinema: Jagame Thandhiram (2021)

 Karthik Subbaraj's Jagame Thandhiram (2021) is set in the backdrop of the lives of the Sri Lankan Tamil immigrants, who recently moved to London following the conclusion of the Sri Lankan Civil War in 2009.
 The film's lead actress Aishwarya Lekshmi portrayed a bar singer, who has settled as a refugee in London with her nephew, played by Ashwanth Ashokkumar.
 A number of actors including Joju George, Kalaiyarasan and Deepak Paramesh are seen as London-based Sri Lankan Tamil gangsters, who are involved in assisting fellow immigrants and smuggling illegal goods.
 A further character portrayed by Gajaraj is a cook, who left Sri Lanka in the 1970s.

 Navarasa (2021)

-The segment Peace in the web series was set in Sri Lanka during the civil war and shows LTTE militants.
+The segment Peace directed by Karthik Subbaraj in the television series was set in Sri Lanka during the civil war and shows LTTE militants.
 The segment is about a boy reuniting with his dog during the war.

 Rocky (2021)

-Rocky, a gangster released after 17 years from prison, goes back to his childhood house, searching for his missing sister Amudha, all the while reminiscing his violent past as it comes back to haunt him.
+Arun Matheswaran's Rocky is based on a gangster released after 17 years from prison, goes back to his childhood house, searching for his missing sister Amudha, all the while reminiscing his violent past as it comes back to haunt him.
 Rocky is a Sri Lankan Tamil who desires to flee to Tamil Eelam with his niece to hide from his sins.

+800 (2023)

+800 is a biopic of record-breaking Sri Lankan cricketer Muttiah Muralitharan.

+Salliyargal (2024)

+Set during the final stages of the Sri Lankan Civil War, the film follows a group of doctors operating from an underground bunker in Tamil Eelam.
+Amid the conflict, they provide medical care to both allies and enemies, prioritizing humanitarian duty over political allegiance.
+The narrative explores themes of compassion, resilience, and ethical integrity in the face of war, drawing inspiration from historical events and cultural values.
+The film is produced by Karunas.

+Tourist Family (2025)

+A film about a Sri Lankan Tamil family that seeks refuge in India due to the Sri Lankan economic crisis.